This site is under construction; further topics to come will include SAT/AP/Umbrella Schools/ENIC/Planning/Transcripts

 Electives (e.g. Art, Foreign Language, Technology)

-Students accumulate number of credits (e.g. 20–24 depending on those state or umbrella school requirements) across different subjects, with one full-year course in one subject usually counting as 1 credit.
+Students accumulate number of credits across different subjects (e.g. 20–24 depending on those state or umbrella school requirements), with one full-year course in one subject usually counting as 1 credit.
 (This works out as ~5/6 credits a year.)

 In many U.S. states, homeschooling parents or umbrella schools can issue a diploma if the student has met comparable requirements.
 A parent-issued diploma is legally valid in the States and widely accepted by colleges, employers and the military, particularly when supported by transcripts, SAT/ACT/AP exam scores and/or a portfolio.
 I recommend that home educators in the UK use an umbrella school for at least the senior year so that the diploma can be externally verified and easily recognised by UK workplace and educational groups.